 NOTE: We create and bring an 8-page information packet for each Scout which introduces the partnering radio group and gives high-level information about radio waves, our lingo (Q-codes, Morse code, phonetic alphabet, etc.), logging, signal reports, safety, and Radio Merit Badge requirements and resources.

-We pair a handful of volunteers from local radio groups with Scout troops for a fun, 1-hour, on-air experience!
-Scouts (leaders & parents too) receive a free intro to Amateur (Ham) Radio at a regular troop meeting where everyone gets on-the-air as guest operators!
+We pair a few volunteers from local radio groups with Scout troops for a fun, free, 1-hour, on-air experience!
+Scouts (leaders & parents too) receive an intro to Amateur (Ham) Radio at a regular troop meeting where everyone gets on-the-air as guest operators!
 The goal is to raise awareness about Amateur Radio and its role in our communities.
 We also hope to inspire future hobbyists of all ages and the pursuit of the Radio Merit Badge among Scouts.
 The event…

 What is Scouts on the Air?